 The Knowles-Nelson Stewardship Program

-is an innovative state program that provides $60 million annually in funding for land purchases for outdoor recreation, protection of critical natural areas, wildlife habitat, and water quality in Wisconsin.
+is an innovative state program that provides funding for land purchases for outdoor recreation and the protection of working forests, critical natural areas, wildlife habitat, and water quality in Wisconsin.

 Named for two of Wisconsin's most respected former governors -- Warren Knowles and Gaylord Nelson -- the Stewardship Program has been a tremendous success over the past 20 years -- protecting over 500,000 acres of Wisconsin's most special places.